Continuance of Laws, etc. Act 1742: Provisions

 Section 5 of the act provided that due to revenue losses caused by unauthorized hawkers selling legally-stamped printed materials, after 1 May 1743, anyone selling newspapers or publications related to stamp duties without proper authorization could be arrested, and upon conviction face up to three months imprisonment, with informants receiving a twenty-shilling reward per conviction.

 Section 6 of the act amended the Linen Manufacture Act 1695 (7 & 8 Will.
 3 regarding Irish flax and hemp imports, providing that all hemp or flax products genuinely manufactured in Ireland could be imported directly into England duty-free after 24 June 1743, provided the ship's master or chief officer presented certificates from Irish port officials verifying the goods' Irish origin and manufacture.

 Section 7 of the act provided that due to the Mary Anne Birchet ship, commanded by Captain Joseph Creagh, being loaded with 964 bushels of white salt by Bryan Blundell of Liverpool in August 1741 for transport to Limerick, Ireland (with appropriate duty bonds posted), but subsequently losing 164 bushels to stormy weather, all bonds related to the duty on those lost 164 bushels would be released and cancelled despite any contrary provisions.

 Subsequent developments

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

+So much of the act "as in any Manner relates to the licensing or regulating of Hackney Coaches or Chairs" was repealed by section 1 of the London Hackney Carriage Act 1831 (55 Geo.
+3. c.
+159), which came into force on 5 January 1832.

 The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1867 (30 & 31 Vict. c.
-59).
+59), which came into force on 15 July 1867.